Frequently Asked Questions

 Is the fellowship a full-time commitment?

-The EAB Fellowship is a 10-month intense full-time experience, with 40 hours per week.
+The EAB Fellowship is a 10-month intense full-time experience.

 Do the Fellows receive compensation?